Metals and Mining

 Image

-Uzbekistan holds a prominent position globally in terms of reserves of strategic minerals, ranking among the top ten countries worldwide.
-Notably, the country ranks 5th in gold reserves, 12th in uranium reserves, 8th in copper reserves, and 4th in potassium salt reserves.
+The country holds substantial reserves of gold, copper, uranium, silver, tungsten, molybdenum, lithium, rare earth elements, potassium salts, and other strategically important minerals.
+Uzbekistan ranks among the world’s leading countries in mineral reserves, including 5th globally in gold reserves, 12th in uranium reserves, 8th in copper reserves, and 4th in potassium salt reserves.

 Related documents